Drjey90/6-simple-prototyping-steps/src/examples.md

 bodyClass: "[ last-page ]"
 title: "Design examples"

-page:
 subtitle: "Preview of the prototype of a dummy article."
 primary_msg: "A prototype with common elements and typesetting"
 description: "Design example with Modern CSS, CSS Grids, Custom Properties, Container Queries, Fluid Typography and CUBE Methodology."

-pagesubnav:
 pageNumber: '8'
 previousUrlText: 'Testing'
 previousUrl: '/testing'
 nextUrl: '/examples'
 nextUrlText: ''
 ---

 Implementing your designs following best practices and cutting-edge techniques about responsive design, semantic markup, accessibility, and performance will help you design effective websites and save time.